 --format githubtoiris checkandiris gate: emits GitHub Actions workflow commands so failing rules render as inline annotations on the pull request diff, and writes a pass/fail summary table to the run’s job summary. - Added the

-Iris: Add CI Pipeline Snippetcommand (Pro): generates an Iris step for GitLab CI, Bitbucket Pipelines, an npm/pnpm/yarn script, or a generic shell script. - Added a versioned JSON schema: all
+Iris Code: Add CI Pipeline Snippetcommand (Pro): generates an Iris Code step for GitLab CI, Bitbucket Pipelines, an npm/pnpm/yarn script, or a generic shell script. - Added a versioned JSON schema: all

 --format jsonoutput now carries aschemaVersionfield (currently1) so scripts can depend on the payload shape. - Changed CI behaviour when no licence is present: Pro-only steps now skip and exit